 Add 4 tablespoons cold butter, working it in until the mixture is crumbly.

 3/4 cup (6 ounces) buttermilk; OR 1/2 cup plain Greek-style yogurt mixed with 2 ounces milk; OR 2/3 cup plain standard yogurt mixed with 1 1/2 tablespoons milk

 Add the buttermilk/egg all at once to the flour/herbs.
 Stir until evenly moistened.

-Now, assuming you don’t yet have our baking mix in your pantry, here’s how to make the dumplings using regular flour.
+Now, if you don't have our self-rising in your pantry, here's how to make the dumplings using regular flour.
 Whisk together the following:

 1 3/4 cups King Arthur Unbleached All-Purpose Flour